Heartbreak Anthem

 "Heartbreak Anthem" is a song by Swedish electronic music duo Galantis, French DJ and music producer David Guetta and British girl group Little Mix.
-An EDM and pop track with dance-pop influences, it was released on 20 May 2021 through Atlantic Records.
-The single was co-written by Guetta, Galantis member Christian Karlsson, alongside Perrie Edwards, Leigh-Anne Pinnock, and Jade Thirlwall.
+It was released on 20 May 2021 through Atlantic Records and appears on Little Mix's greatest hits album Between Us (2021) along with Galantis' fourth studio album Rx (2024).
+An EDM and pop song with dance-pop influences, it was co-written by Guetta, Galantis member Christian Karlsson, alongside Perrie Edwards, Leigh-Anne Pinnock, and Jade Thirlwall.

-The recording stages for "Heartbreak Anthem" took place before the coronavirus pandemic, and between London, Los Angeles and Stockholm.
-Described as an uplifting break up track with lyrics that are about moving on amicably after the end of a relationship.
-The original recording featured vocals from Jesy Nelson, however the vocal arrangement was redone following her departure from the group in 2020.
-A music video was filmed and released during Perrie Edwards and Leigh-Anne Pinnock's pregnancies, that shares inspiration from Angela Carter's 1984 famed magical realism novel Nights at the Circus.

 "Heartbreak Anthem" received positive reviews from music critics, with praise being drawn to its uplifting good vibe and group vocals.
 A commercial success, the song peaked at number one on Hungary's radio chart.
-On the UK Singles Chart, it peaked at number three becoming Galantis' highest charting entry on the charts there.
+On the UK Singles Chart, it peaked at number three becoming Galantis' highest-charting entry on the charts there.
 The song also reached the top ten in Ireland, Lebanon, and Poland, and charted in 20 other countries.

-"Heartbreak Anthem" was nominated for "Best International Song" at the 42nd Brit Awards and "Dance Song Of The Year" at 2022 iHeartRadio Music Awards.
-The group performed the song for the first time as a trio on The Confetti Tour.
+"Heartbreak Anthem" was nominated for "Best International Song" at the 42nd Brit Awards and "Dance Song of the Year" at 2022 iHeartRadio Music Awards.
+The group performed the song for the first time as a trio on Little Mix's The Confetti Tour (2022).

 Background and release

-Galantis, David Guetta, and Little Mix began work on "Heartbreak Anthem" before the coronavirus pandemic.
-The song originally featured vocals from Little Mix member Jesy Nelson, but the vocal arrangement was changed after her departure from the group in December 2020.
+Galantis, David Guetta, and Little Mix began work on "Heartbreak Anthem" before the COVID-19 pandemic, and between London, Los Angeles and Stockholm.
+The song originally featured vocals from Jesy Nelson, but the vocal arrangement was later changed after her departure from Little Mix in December 2020.

 On 14 May 2021, the song was teased by all three artists by posting a link to a website that displayed a 24-hour timer.
 On 14 May, after the timer finished "Heartbreak Anthem" was announced through all three artists' social media.